isomerpages/enterprisesg-sac-old/courses/_posts/2023/2023-01-26-Inspection-Body-Course-February2023.md

 Please complete the attached [registration form](/files/registration-forms/Registration-form-IB-Feb2023,pdf){:target="_blank"} and email it to:  Angie_ng@enterprisesg.gov.sg

-Closing date for registraton:  20 February 2022 or when class is full.
+Closing date for registration:  when class is full.

 Should you require further clarification, please contact Ms Angie Ng at tel: +65 6279 1800